What I learnt working with robots, children and animals

 No snakes were harmed during this project.

-Posted on October 6, 2015, in Science Communication Unit, SCU projects and tagged Bristol Robotics Lab, Bristol Zoo, Corra Boushel, Microbial Fuel Cells, RAE, Robots vs Animals, schools, Science Communication Unit, SCU, snakes, UWE Bristol.
+Posted on October 6, 2015, in Education outreach, Faculty of Environment and Technology, Research & projects, Science Communication Unit, Science, technology & engineering and tagged Bristol Robotics Lab, Bristol Zoo, Corra Boushel, Microbial Fuel Cells, Robots vs Animals, SCU, UWE Bristol.
 Bookmark the permalink.
 Leave a comment.